 What should you do if your dog ingests poison?

 And yes.
 GO TO THE VET.
 Call them on the way.
 Don’t wait to see if your dog shows signs of sickness.
 It could simply be too late by then.
 It’s always better to be safe than sorry, and your vet is THE FIRST CONTACT you want to make.
-DON’T give your dog anything to ‘remedy’ the situation without your vet telling you to.
-This includes making them vomit.
+The second immediate call should be Pet Poison Control, as they’ll likely need to give your vet a case number to work with their toxicologists.
+Photo: A sad and sick dog lays on the ground uncomfortably.

 Yes, sometimes your vet may tell you to give them salt or even hydrogen peroxide to induce vomiting but DO NOT DO IT WITHOUT them telling you to do so.
 Sometimes inducing vomiting can just make the toxin spread more quickly in your dog’s system, so always follow THEIR directions.
 That said, it’s never a bad idea to have an unopened bottle of hydrogen peroxide that hasn’t expired just in case.

-If your dog was exposed to something toxic on his fur or skin, the vet may also advise you to bathe him quickly first.
+If your dog was exposed to something toxic on his fur or skin, the vet may also advise you to bathe them quickly first.
 Try having Dawn dish soap around just in case this ever happens, as it’s one of the best grease-cutters and maybe the best defense in fending against skin toxicity.

 Most importantly, be prepared.
 You never know when something is going to happen, so you want to be sure you’re ready.
 You can contact the ASPCA Poison Control Line at 888-426-4435 or Pet Poison Helpline at 800-213-6680.